Skip to next element

 Yellow Gold Rings

-Yellow gold is the most traditional form of gold, characterized by its warm, yellow hue.
-It is an alloy made from gold mixed with copper and silver2.
 In comparison to white gold, yellow gold has a more classic aesthetic and is often associated with vintage and traditional jewelry styles.
-It is also generally more hypoallergenic, as white gold mixed with nickel can cause skin allergies for some people.
+It is also generally more hypoallergenic.
+White gold mixed with nickel can cause skin allergies for some people.

 Rose Gold Rings